-As we prepare to eat our feast, we wash our hands again, with water and a blessing.
+As we prepare to eat our feast, we wash our hands again, with water and a blessing, like we mean it.

 A drop: in the Presence of the Infinite, we treasure our sacred tradition immersing our hands in the waters of life.